10 places to visit in South West England

 England’s South West offers visitors beautiful coastlines, historic cities, UNESCO World Heritage Sites, ancient monuments and good food!
 There is something to appeal to everyone in this corner of England.

-The region also includes the Cotswolds one of the most beautiful areas of the UK.
+The region also includes part of the Cotswolds, one of the most beautiful areas of the UK.

 If you plan to visit the region and would prefer to do this on a tour rather than independently we recommend this 5-day tour of Devon and Cornwall which combined with a day trip to the Cotswolds from London will enable you to make the most of this beautiful region in 6 days.